treasure-data/td-android-sdk/README.md

 ### Flushing buffered data

-write() and increment() only buffer the data without sending immediately.
-So you need to flush the data manually or automatically.
+TdLogger.write() and increment() only buffer the data without sending it to Treasure Data storage.
+The data will be sent automatically at regular intervals.

-#### Flush manually

-You can flush the specified buffered data using flush().

-    logger.flush("foo_db", "bar_tbl");

-Also, you can flush all the buffered data using flushAll().

-    logger.flushAll();

-#### Flush automatically

-If you call startAutoFlushing(), buffered data will be flushed automatically at regular intervals(default 5min).

-    logger.startAutoFlushing()

-Constructor TdAndroidLogger(..., true) has the same effect too.

-    TdAndroidLogger logger = new TdAndroidLogger("1Qaz2WSx3eDc4RfvBGt56yHnMjU78ik", true)

-Calling stopAutoFlushing() or close() stop the repeatedly flushing.

 ### Cleaning up

-When you finish to use TdAndroidLogger, you have to call close() in order to release the resources.
+When you finish using TdLogger, you need to call TdLogger.close() in order to release its resources.

     logger.close()